Luming-L/ProjectNew/Results/MotifFind/MotifFind.md

 for file in $(ls); do sort -k1,1 -k2,2n $file | awk '{FS=OFS="\t"; if($1~/^chr/){print $1,$2,$3}}' > /exports/eddie/scratch/s1949868/Sample_PeakCalls/${file}.sorted; done
 ```
 ### refine recalled peaks by using `bedtools intersect`
-1. for each technical replicate (796), output cancer type-specific peaks that can overlap recalled peaks (set by `-F 1.0`)
+1. for each technical replicate (796), output cancer type-specific peaks that can cover recalled peaks (set by `-F 1.0`)
 2. refined peaks in two replicates from the same sample will be merged. only report peaks obeserved in two replicates (set by `-c`)
 3. finally get a list of peaks for each of 410 biological samples